Deprecated

 Handling different client and server content

 If you intentionally need to render something different on the server and the client, you can do a two-pass rendering.
-Components that render something different on the client can read a state variable like isClient, which you can set to true in an effect:
+Components that render something different on the client can read a state variable like isClient, which you can set to true in an Effect:

 import { useState, useEffect } from "react";